 Introduction to the Physics of Remote Sensing

 An overview of the physics behind space remote sensing instruments.
 Topics include the interaction of electromagnetic waves with natural surfaces, including scattering of microwaves, microwave and thermal emission from atmospheres and surfaces, and spectral reflection from natural surfaces and atmospheres in the near-infrared and visible regions of the spectrum.
 The class also discusses the design of modern space sensors and associated technology, including sensor design, new observation techniques, ongoing developments, and data interpretation.
 Examples of applications and instrumentation in geology, planetology, oceanography, astronomy, and atmospheric research.
+Not offered 2023-24.

 Remote Sensing for Environmental and Geological Applications